-On this bounded interval we introduce a bounded-interval multiwavelet basis $\{\psi_k(\xi)\}$.
-In the present implementation, the bounded-interval multiwavelet representation is constructed using the one-dimensional bounded-domain multiresolution analysis implemented in \texttt{VAMPyR} (Very Accurate Multiresolution Python Routines), using a one-dimensional interval representation on $[0,1]$, with order $8$ and projection precision $10^{-7}$.\cite{bast_2023_7967323,battistella_2023_10290360,vampyr_github,vampyr_2024} The use of a bounded-interval representation is important here because the computational domain is a finite core rather than a periodic or infinite interval.
+On this bounded interval we introduce a multiwavelet basis $\{\psi_k(\xi)\}$.
+In the present implementation, the bounded-domain multiresolution operations are performed with \texttt{VAMPyR} (Very Accurate Multiresolution Python Routines), using a one-dimensional interval representation on $[0,1]$, order $8$, and projection precision $10^{-7}$.\cite{bast_2023_7967323,battistella_2023_10290360,vampyr_github,vampyr_2024} The use of a bounded-interval representation is important here because the computational domain is a finite core rather than a periodic or infinite interval.